winnower-sliff/LoRa_RFFI/original_research/readme.md

 #### b) Download Dataset

-Please downlaod the dataset and put it in the project folder.
+Please download the dataset and put it in the project folder.
 The download link is https://ieee-dataport.org/open-access/lorarffidataset.

 #### c) Operating System